-- Ventilate often.
+- · Ventilate often.
 Extended use requires special attention to ventilation. - Keep doors and windows closed.
-If the doors and windows remain open, air will flow out of your room causing a decrease in the cooling or heating effect. - Be careful not to cool or heat too much.
-To save energy, keep the temperature setting at a moderate level. - Never place objects near the air inlet or the air outlet of the unit.
-It may cause deterioration in the effect or stop the operation. - Turn off the main power supply switch to the unit when the unit is not used for longer periods of time.
+If the doors and windows remain open, air will flow out of your room causing a decrease in the cooling or heating effect. - · Be careful NOT to cool or heat too much.
+To save energy, keep the temperature setting at a moderate level. - NEVER place objects near the air inlet or the air outlet of the unit.
+Doing so may cause a reduced heating/cooling effect or stop operation. - Turn off the main power supply switch to the unit when the unit is not used for longer periods of time.
 If the switch is on, it consumes electricity.
 Before restarting the unit, turn on the main power supply switch 6 hours before operation to ensure smooth running.
-(Refer to "Maintenance" in the indoor unit manual.) - When the display shows a qualified service person to clean the filters.
+(Refer to "Maintenance" in the indoor unit manual.) - When the display shows (time to clean the air filter), ask a qualified service person to clean the filters.
 (Refer to "Maintenance" in the indoor unit manual.) - Keep the indoor unit and user interface at least 1 m away from televisions, radios, stereos, and other similar equipment.
-Failing to do so may cause static or distorted pictures. - Do not place items under the indoor unit, they may be damaged by water. - Condensation may form if the humidity is above 80% or if the drain outlet gets blocked.
+Failing to do so may cause static or distorted pictures. - Do NOT place items under the indoor unit, as they may be damaged by water. - Condensation may form if the humidity is above 80% or if the drain outlet gets blocked.